reemalmuqbil/reemalmuqbil.github.io/_posts/2019-09-07-Testing-Local-Images.md

 ![original]({{ site.url }}/images/original-ds.png)

+### Hypothesis
+The street teams shall be distributed on stations which are applicable to the following conditions:
+* Stations with highest traffic record across NYC in May 2019.
+* Stations located near to tech companies.

 Part in the post to tell the page how to title your post and how to render it.

 Below are some examples of loading images, making links, and doing other